Owls

 Quite a good display of birds, although no facilities and the portaloo is best avoided (loos at Rutland Water car parks nearby).
 It was just a 'lunch-stop' on the way to Norfolk, but in the end we ate elsewhere so didn't stop long enough for the flying display.

-May 2005 - Suffolk Owl Sanctary, Stonham Barns
+May 2005 - Suffolk Owl Sanctuary, Stonham Barns

 Suppliers of the Owl Barn mail-order catalogue

-October 2003 - The National Birds of Prey Centre Newent Gloucester
+October 2003 - The International Birds of Prey Centre, Newent, Gloucester

-Tawny owls Quite a small site but some nice birds and an interesting flying display made an ideal spot for a picnic on a hot and sunny day.
+Quite a small site but some nice birds and an interesting flying display, made an ideal spot for a picnic on a hot and sunny day.

 July 1998 - Kirkleatham Owl Centre, North Yorkshire.